weltliteratur/vossanto/special_cases.md

 - The Finger Lakes will become the **Champagne** of *America* and Long Island will become the **Bordeaux** of *America* said Mr Gifford
 - George Grosz was the **Hogarth** or **Daumier** of *Weimar Germany*
+- If |Istanbul| is the **T. E. Lawrence** of *world capitals*, sword unsheathed and racing on horseback toward another clash with history, then **Washington** is *Indiana Jones* -- handsome and dashing in its porkpie hat and bullwhip, but only playing a part.

 <!-- many more can be found here: